 Additionally, he sees pragmatists as being concerned with the overall disruptiveness of high-tech innovations.

 From a network perspective, the information about the innovation is not efficiently passing across the communication channels (Figure 9).
 And so, diffusion is at considerable risk of stopping.

 Moore suggests several approaches to help cross the chasm using analogies of bowling alleys and tornadoes.
 We will come to this shortly.
 But first, let’s look at the insight from another marketer.

 Maloney’s 16% Rule

 Whereas Moore attributes the chasm to the early majority not trusting the early adopters.
 Maloney thinks the chasm is due to the early adopters not wanting to share what they have discovered.

-Malony taking the 6 principles of persuasion introduced in the book “Influence: The Psychology of Persuasion“.
+Malony takes the six principles of persuasion introduced in the book “Influence: The Psychology of Persuasion“.
 From which, he identifies that innovators and the early adopters crave the principle of scarcity.
 They want things others don’t have.
-Whereas the early majority craves the principle of social proof.
-They want things they see others having.
+Whereas, the early majority desires the principle of social proof.
+They want what they see others having.
 If this social proof idea sounds familiar, we talked about this earlier when looking at imitators.